lorenzo-stoakes/linux-vm-notes/oom.md

   * `0` - `OVERCOMMIT_GUESS` - (Default) - Heuristic overcommit - Determines the
-    available free memory on the system, looking at _actually_ referenced memory, not allocated (due to [demand paging][demand-paging], allocations are lazy allocated on use by default), if the request is larger than this, the allocation is refused.
+    available free memory on the system, looking at _actually_ referenced memory, not allocated, if the request is larger than this, the allocation is refused.
 Processes with the `CAP_SYS_ADMIN` capability are able to allocate more than those without it.
 This is an overcommit mode as allocations of reasonable sizes are allowed then not taken into account in future allocations unless the memory allocated is actually referenced.

   * `1` - `OVERCOMMIT_ALWAYS` - Always overcommit, no matter what.
 YOLO.